umarhassan-mitodl/24.150-fall-2023/content/pages/syllabus.md

 ### Subject Requirements

-This class qualifies as a [CI-M](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement/ci-m-subjects) (communication intensive in the major) subject.
+This class qualifies as a {{% resource_link "5fa55032-a6fd-426a-9afd-146eff8981ca" "CI-M" %}} (communication intensive in the major) subject.

 ### Grading Policy